Frazer-dl/restaurant_voting/README.md

 ## Restaurant voting
-For project check using [swagger api](http://localhost:8080/swagger-ui/index.html#/) as well postman with [JSON](https://www.getpostman.com/collections/c61a85e37b527108de63) after download and run app.
+For project check use [swagger api](http://localhost:8080/swagger-ui/index.html#/) as well postman with [JSON](https://www.getpostman.com/collections/c61a85e37b527108de63) after download and run app.
 ----
 Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) **without frontend**.